mohammad-agus/analyzing_unicorn_companies_sql_project/README.md

 # Tables
-Given is the `unicorns` database, which contains the following tables, for this project's dataset sources.
+Given is the `unicorns` database, which contains the following tables.

 #### `dates` table